|hope college > academic departments > pre-professional|

-Medical schools expect a high level of academic competency with understanding of complex biological living organisms using the principles of biology, chemistry, physics, statistics, psychology, sociology, written and oral communication and critical analysis and reasoning skills.
+Medical schools expect a high level of academic competency understanding of complex biological living organisms using the principles of biology, chemistry, physics, statistics, social behavioral principals along with high level written and oral communication and critical analysis and reasoning skills.

 Below are some common questions and answers to help you along your journey.

 To prepare for medical school, what classes do I need to take during my 4 years in college?

 Along with the new admissions paradigm, a new MCAT 2015 content is expected.
 Courses at Hope College that cover the topics that will be on MCAT 2015: